Select a permit or application type to find out more information or view the Frequently Asked Questions.

 A Specific Plan is a document that establishes the land uses, development standards, and aesthetic character for a portion of land within the City (in effect, establishing the zoning for that area).
 All Specific Plans and any Amendments must be reviewed by the Planning Commission, and ultimately a decision made by the City Council.
 Specific Plan proposals require a Socio-Economic Cost/Benefit Analysis (prepared by staff) to disclose all potential economic effects of the proposal.
 If a new Specific Plan is contemplated, it is recommended that a potential applicant contact Planning Division staff early (prior to filing a formal application) to meet with staff and discuss the proposal or project.

-Specific Plans usually supplement or replace the City’s zoning because the City Council desired to have special standards for that area.
-If you live within a Specific Plan area, it is labeled on the Zoning Map, and would contain the development standards and list of allowed uses for the property.
-The City has Specific Plans for the Lucky Center, Sunset Hills, Redlands Corporate Center, and the Redlands Airport Area among others.
-The largest Specific Plan is the East Valley Corridor Specific Plan which runs roughly from Tennessee Street at Colton Avenue west to Mountain View Avenue, south to Barton Road, and north to the Santa Ana River.
+Specific Plans usually supplement or replace the City’s zoning because the City Council desired to have special standards for the geographic area within the specific plan in question.
+If you live or own property within a Specific Plan area, it is labeled as such on the Zoning Map, and will contain the development standards and list of allowed uses for the subject property.
+Please go to the City’s webpage for Specific Plans for further information.

 Subdivision Map Act